mmistakes/mm-github-pages-starter/_pages/software_contribute.md

 # Good coding practices

+"Code is more often read than written."
+(Guido van Rossum)

 We understand that most MRSHub users and contributors are MR physicists, neuroscientists, or clinical researchers first, and code developers second.
 Any line of code can potentially be useful to someone else.
 Don't fret if you think your code "isn't perfect"!
 If you can save someone else a chunk of time they'd otherwise spend duplicating your effort, your code is good enough!

-To maximize the impact and usability of your submission, please try and make your code as generalizable, readable, and understandable as you can.
+HOWEVER, to maximize the impact and usability of your submission, please try and make your code as generalizable, readable, and understandable as you can.
 Annotate and comment as much of your code as possible.
 Provide an example dataset along the code itself, and show the output of your code so users know what the code is supposed to accomplish.

 Many programmers have written about good coding practices:
 * [Guidelines for writing clean and fast code in MATLAB](https://www.mathworks.com/matlabcentral/fileexchange/22943-guidelines-for-writing-clean-and-fast-code-in-matlab)